-Topics: Aerospace & Defense, Energy, Utilities, Oil & Gas, Earned Value Management (EVM), Integrated Program Management (IPM), Technology, Deltek PPM, Government & Public Sector, Microsoft EPM, EVMS forProject, News
+Topics: Aerospace & Defense, Energy, Utilities, Oil & Gas, Earned Value Management (EVM), Integrated Program Management (IPM), Technology, Deltek PPM, Government & Public Sector, Microsoft EPM, forProject Technology, News

-Jim is an Engagement Manager with Pinnacle, and has over 45 years of experience in the field of program/project management, with special emphasis in Earned Value Management Systems (EVMS).
+Jim is senior associate with Pinnacle, and has over 45 years of experience in the field of program/project management, with special emphasis in Earned Value Management Systems (EVMS).
 Jim has managed many EVMS design, implementation, and training engagements for clients performing on major aerospace, defense, energy, bio-medical, mining, telecommunications and other commercial projects.
 His thought leadership in EVMS has contributed to project management engagements around the world and has made him a sought after speaker on a wide variety of EVMS topics.